The Windmill Turns Both Ways

 Naruto winced.
 "No, I didn't mean it like that, Sakura-chan!
 I just meant… I should have been there to help, but I wasn't.
 And we had to rely on other teams until Sasuke took out those Sound guys.
 I still don't even really know what happened with all of that."

 "Whoever made it would probably know by now," Shino intoned.
 "Why?
-Because Kurenai-sensei said the Godaime would follow the choices the Sandaime already made."
+Because Kurenai-sensei said the Godaime would follow the choice the Sandaime already made."

-"That's probably true, but she's bound to have been busy with other things besides the Chuunin selection.
-Not to mention that there are some other people who also get a say in it," Sakura mused.
+"That's probably true, but she's bound to have been busy with other things besides the chuunin selection.
+Not to mention that there are some other people who also get a say in it," Sakura said.

 "No way, the other countries wouldn't stand for that," Sakura said dismissively, waving a hand.
 "If no one makes it, it'll be because no one was good enough.
 Why do you care, anyway?
 You lost in the preliminaries like I did."

-"Well, Naruto beat me that time, but if he beat me to Chuunin too, I'd have to seriously consider quitting as a ninja—" he dodged Naruto's punch with a cackle and hid behind Hinata, who spluttered in the face of an enraged Naruto.
+"Well, Naruto beat me that time, but if he beat me to chuunin too, I'd have to seriously consider quitting as a ninja—" he dodged Naruto's punch with a cackle and hid behind Hinata, who spluttered at being brought into the middle of it.
 Akamaru barked excitedly from on top of Kiba's hood.

 Tsunade, Jiraiya, and the Elders left the roof of the tower and the crowd was gradually dispersing.
 A lot of people had duties and missions to get back to already, but those that didn't lingered around.
 Most of the stores and restaurants were staying open late tonight, and it was sort of like a miniature holiday, as most of the nonessential shinobi and civilian workers had the day off.